Tech-at-DU/d3-tutorial/16-D3-React/readme.md

 ## Conclusion

-In this tutorial you leanred to build a D3 chart in React.
-You created a custom hook that managed DOM elements in React using a ref.
+In this tutorial you learned how to build a D3 chart in React.
+You created a custom hook that managed DOM elements in React using a ref, you also used the `useEffect` hook, and made use of it's dependency array.